-13.1 Connection via Debug Interface
+13.1 Connection via SoC Debug port to MCU

 Texas Instruments' boards uses 10 pins connector for communication with the CCxxxx devices, that allows to program target device via "SoC debug" interface.
 This connector contains all signals necessary to debug, program and interface the supported devices.
 In the table 13.1 and Figure 13.1 are listed and shown all pins used for debug mode.
-Not specified pins in this table are used for other communication and should not be grounded, shorted etc.
+Not specified pins in this table are used for other communication and should not be grounded, shorted etc. Connection for the CC1010 via SPI inteface is specified at the end of this chapter.